 Certain outpatient surgical/diagnostic procedures, including radiology procedures and physician administered drugs require pre-certification.
-Contact BCBS at 1.800.248.2342 or AlabamaBlue.com before receiving services.
+Contact BCBS at 1-800-248-2342 or AlabamaBlue.com before receiving services.
 Please note the list of procedures and/or drugs requiring precertification is subject to change.

-- Office Care Services the examination, diagnosis, and treatment for an illness or injury in a PPO Provider's office.
+- Office Care Services the examination, diagnosis, and treatment for an illness or injury in a PPO provider's office.
 The term treatment is inclusive of in-office minor surgery.
-You must pay a \$40 Physician co-pay or a \$20 Nurse Practitioner or Physician Assistant co-pay for each visit. - Telephone and on-line Video Consultations A telephone and online video consultation service available to diagnose, treat and prescribe medication (when necessary) for certain medical issues is available through Teladoc.
-Telephone consultations are available 24 hours a day, 7 days a week.
-Online video consultations (where available) are offered 7 days a week, 7am to 9pm.
+You must pay a \$40 physician copay or a \$20 nurse practitioner or physician assistant copay for each visit. - Telephone and online Video Consultations A telephone and online video consultation service is available to diagnose, treat and prescribe medication (when necessary) for certain medical issues is available through Teladoc.
+Telephone and video (where available) consultations are available 24 hours a day, 7 days a week.
 To enroll, go to Teladoc.com/Alabama or call 1-855-477-4549.
-Teladoc consultations are covered at 100% of the allowable with no deductible, co-insurance, or co-payment.
+Teladoc consultations are covered at 100% of the allowable with no deductible, co-insurance, or copayment.
 Out-of-network services are not covered. - Surgical Care Services services for operations and cutting procedures and the usual care before and after operations, for reducing fractures and dislocations, for the endoscopic procedures recognized and accepted by Blue Cross, and of an assisting provider who assists in performance of surgical procedures when medically necessary.
-Surgeries performed in the office are subject to a \$40 co-pay. - Inpatient Medical Care Services visits by a PPO Provider for your care or treatment while you are an inpatient and entitled to inpatient hospital benefits under this contract.
+Surgeries performed in the office are subject to a \$40 copay. - Inpatient Medical Care Services visits by a PPO Provider for your care or treatment while you are an inpatient and entitled to inpatient hospital benefits under this contract.
 However, you will not receive benefits for inpatient medical care services if you receive benefits for surgical care, obstetrical care, or radiation therapy services during the same hospital stay because medical care services are included in the surgical, obstetrical or radiation therapy fee.
 However, if Blue Cross decides inpatient medical care was medically necessary and unrelated to the condition for which you were hospitalized you will receive medical care services benefits.

-You will not be responsible for non-covered medical services when you use a PPO Provider, except when there is a signed agreement on file in the PPO Provider's office, taking patient responsibility for non-covered services.
-In which case, you will be responsible for the total charges for the non-covered medical services.
+You will not be responsible for non-covered medical services when you use a PPO provider, except when there is a signed agreement on file in the PPO provider's office, by the patient taking responsibility for non-covered services.
+In which case, you will be responsible for the total charges for the noncovered medical services.

-Consultation Services - limited to one consultation each for medicine, surgery, and maternity by a PPO Provider while an inpatient during each period of continual hospitalization.
-The consultation must be for an illness or injury requiring the special skill or knowledge of the PPO Provider.

-- Diagnostic X-ray services are covered in full. - Outpatient Diagnostic Lab and Pathology coverage is provided for outpatient diagnostic lab and pathology services when performed by a PPO Provider.
-The member pays \$3 co-pay per test. - Emergency Room Physician Services care and treatment by a PPO Provider in hospital emergency rooms in an emergency other than for surgery or childbirth.
-You must pay a \$40 Physician co-pay or a \$20 Nurse Practitioner or Physician Assistant co-pay for each visit.
+- Consultation Services limited to one consultation each for medicine, surgery, and maternity by a PPO provider while an inpatient during each period of continual hospitalization.
+The consultation must be for an illness or injury requiring the special skill or knowledge of the PPO provider. - Diagnostic X-ray services are covered in full.
+(Subject to the facility co-pay.) - Outpatient Diagnostic Lab and Pathology coverage is provided for outpatient diagnostic lab and pathology services when performed by a PPO provider.
+The member pays \$3 copay per test. - Emergency Room Physician Services care and treatment by a PPO provider in hospital emergency rooms in an emergency other than for surgery or childbirth.
+You must pay a \$40 physician copay or a \$20 nurse practitioner or physician assistant copay for each visit.
+(Subject to the facility copay.)